 Here at CasinoTopsOnline, we take matters into our hands, especially when player complaints are flooding through.
 We do this to ensure we experience the same issues other players are having.
 This is essential in order to give a true and fair view of the online casino in question and to verify the claims made by players.
 In some cases, we even reach out to the online casinos and ask for clarification about the matter at hand.
 We will never be affiliated with an online casino that deceives players in any shape or form.

 Dodgy online casinos are constantly looking for new ways to scam their players.
 It’s deceiving and dishonest on many levels and we’re trying our best to protect players in any way we can.
 The following is a list of scams that online casinos are known to use:

 One of the most common ways in which online casinos tend to scam players is by delaying withdrawals and by asking for too many verification documents.
 While every online casino will ask for verification documents, scammers tend to refuse the documents supplied or delay the process as long as possible until the player eventually gives up.

 Very High Wagering Requirements

 We can’t stress enough how important it is to read over the terms and conditions of every bonus or promotion.
-The quality of a promotion has nothing to do with the amount of bonus money awarded to new players, but the amount of times the bonus money needs to be rolled over before it’s eligible for a withdrawal.
+The quality of promotion has nothing to do with the amount of bonus money awarded to new players, but the number of times the bonus money needs to be rolled over before it’s eligible for a withdrawal.
 Most wagering requirements range from 30 to 40 times, however, sketchy online casinos will have wagering requirements of 60 times and over, making it close to impossible to meet the rollover requirements.
 Be wary of extremely high rollover requirements.

 Vague & Random Updates To The Terms and Conditions